pkeerthanaacse/ezproxy/README.md

 Response object parameters:
 ---------
+  Sample request object is provided in /samples/.
   Different values of a "req" parameter can be accessed like:

         - req.requestOptions.hostname
         - req.requestOptions.port